matteo14c/HaploCoV/README.md

 `Parent: B.1 ` indicates that the parental lineage is B.1

-2. The VOCness score of the parental, and candidate new lineage/variant (*Score parent:* and *Score subV:* , respectively).
+2. The VOC-ness score of the parental, and candidate new lineage/variant (*Score parent:* and *Score subV:* , respectively).
 The larger the difference between the 2 scores is, the more likely it is that the new lineage/variant should have "increased" VOC-like features.
 A difference of 10 or above in particular should be considered a strong indication, since in our experience score-differences of 10 or higher have been recorded only when comparing (known) VOC variants as defined by the WHO with their parental lineage.

 An example of a output line is reported below:
 `Score parent: 3.28 - Score subV: 15.10 `